SergeyKryloff/Personal-Password-Manager/README.md

 Of course, such handy features as sorting, navigating to Web sites, searching within the Personal Manager records are also provided for your convenience.

-The application is written by Sergey Kryloff under the Delphi Community Edition environment which is available for free downloads and usage at the Embarcadero Web site https://www.embarcadero.com .
+The application is written by Sergey Kryloff under the Delphi Community Edition environment which is available for free downloading and usage at the Embarcadero Web site https://www.embarcadero.com .
 It is provided to you under the GNU General Public License.